pulumi/docs/content/docs/get-started/install/migrating-3.0.md

 }).(pulumi.StringOutput)
 ```

-Notice that the difference would be casting the result of the ApplyT to the Output type
+When using ApplyT, remember to cast the result to the Output type

 {{% /choosable %}}
 {{% choosable language csharp %}}